GaryHostt/DR_DNS-1/README.md

 - https://www.oracle.com/a/ocom/docs/cloud/traffic-management-100.pdf

 ### Section 1: setup the environment
-- use TF script to provision the environment
+- Use TF script to provision the environment
-- Create Failover DNS Policy
+- Create Failover DNS Policy such that if healthcheck in one region fails, this will redirect to a load balancer in a different region
+  - Open Navigation Menu
+    - subsub point
+  - Open Navigation Menu
+  - Open Navigation Menu
+  - Open Navigation Menu
+  - Open Navigation Menu
-  - subpoint
+  - Open Navigation Menu